NatanCervinski/invetory-control/README.md

 # invetory-control
-An API RESTful to inventory control made with Flask RESTful
+An API RESTful to inventory control made with Flask